 Nonprofit Core Competencies

-Nonprofit executive candidates will be evaluated for traditional leadership competencies—and they should also be assessed for competencies that are specific to the sector, such as fundraising acumen, volunteer and board relations, donor cultivation and stewardship, and, for many organizations, member or constituent relations.
+Nonprofit executive candidates will be evaluated for traditional leadership competencies.
+They should also be assessed for competencies that are specific to the sector, such as fundraising acumen, volunteer and board relations, donor cultivation and stewardship, and, for many organizations, member or constituent relations.
 Every recruiter should possess an understanding of these “nonprofit core competencies.”